Hmerman6006/UrovoTestScanWedgeIntentApi/README.md

 *[Android on Sdk Best Practice](https://developer.android.com/guide/practices/sdk-best-practices)*

 # So far
 Tested on Urovo DT50Q with ScanWedge v2.1.9_20210729 and Sdk, it scans.
-For Intent Api, ~~it does not create the profile or gather the intent barcode on scan yet~~ need high ScanWedge version enable Urovo phone.
+For Intent Api, ~~it does not create the profile or gather the intent barcode on scan yet~~ need high ScanWedge version enabled Urovo phone.

 # How it works
 Open App and scan.

-## How it is suppose to works
+## How it is suppose to work
 The SW Utility creates the profile and sets the profile params with the Api categories in the activity's `onCreate` method.
 The Main Activity's `onStart` method registers a broadcast receiver to listen to scanner status.

 # What needs to be done
 Event to monitor scanner status with Sdk.
+Test pure intent Api.